-- (b) A self-insured employer will be subject to a remedial levy if, in the opinion of WorkCover, the self-insured employer is not complying with the Act or a term or condition of their registration. - (c) Prior to implementing a remedial levy, WorkCover will firstly contact the self-insured employer, alerting it to the non-compliance and seeking the self-insured employer's commitment to rectifying the noncompliance within 14 days or such other period as agreed between WorkCover and the self-insured employer.
-If no such commitment is made by the self-insured employer or such a commitment is made but not satisfied before the relevant period for satisfying the commitment has elapsed, WorkCover may impose a remedial levy without further notice.

-- (d) There are four classes of remedial levy. - (e) Each remedial levy applies to a particular remedial levy class of selfinsured employers as follows: - Level A those self-insured employers that have a single instance of non-compliance for a period of not less than 30 days - (ii) Level B those self-insured employers that have: - (A) two or more instances of non-compliance, or - (B) a single instance of non-compliance for a period not less than 60 days. - (iii) Level C those self-insured employers that have either: - (A) two or more concurrent instances of non-compliance for a period of not less than 30 days, or - (B) a single instance of non-compliance for a period of not less than 90 days. - (iv) Level D those self-insured employers that have either. - (A) two or more concurrent instances of non-compliance for a period of not less than 60 days, or - (B) a single instance of non-compliance for a period of not less than 120 days, or - (C) more than three instances in any 12 calendar months of paying a remedial levy. - (f) On each occasion a self-insured employer falls within one of the levels defined above (and if more than one level, then the self-insured employer will be treated as falling within the level attracting the higher remedial levy) then that self-insured employer will in the calendar month expiring immediately after the employer fell within that level pay a levy as follows: - (i) Level A ordinary levy plus 10% - (ii) Level B ordinary levy plus 25% - (iii) Level C ordinary levy plus 55% - (iv) Level D ordinary levy plus 100%
+- (b) A self-insured employer will be subject to a remedial fee if, in the opinion of WorkCover, the self-insured employer is not complying with the Act or a term or condition of their registration. - (c) Prior to implementing a remedial fee, WorkCover will firstly contact the self-insured employer, alerting it to the non-compliance and seeking the self-insured employer's commitment to rectifying the non-compliance within 14 days or such other period as agreed between WorkCover and the self-insured employer.
+If no such commitment is made by the self-insured employer or such a commitment is made but not satisfied before the relevant period for satisfying the commitment has elapsed, WorkCover may impose a remedial fee without further notice. - (d) There are four classes of remedial fee. - (e) Each remedial fee applies to a particular remedial fee class of selfinsured employers as follows: - (i) Level A those self-insured employers that have a single instance of non-compliance for a period of not less than 30 days - (ii) Level B those self-insured employers that have: - (A) two or more instances of non-compliance, or - (B) a single instance of non-compliance for a period not less than 60 days. - (iii) Level C those self-insured employers that have either: - (A) two or more concurrent instances of non-compliance for a period of not less than 30 days, or - (B) a single instance of non-compliance for a period of not less than 90 days. - (iv) Level D those self-insured employers that have either: - (A) two or more concurrent instances of non-compliance for a period of not less than 60 days, or - (B) a single instance of non-compliance for a period of not less than 120 days, or - (C) more than three instances in any 12 calendar months of paying a remedial fee. - (f) On each occasion a self-insured employer falls within one of the levels defined above (and if more than one level, then the self-insured employer will be treated as falling within the level attracting the higher remedial fee) then that self-insured employer will in the calendar month expiring immediately after the employer fell within that level pay a fee as follows:

+- (i) Level A ordinary fee plus 10%

+- (ii) Level B ordinary fee plus 25%

+- (iii) Level C ordinary fee plus 55%

+- (iv) Level D ordinary fee plus 100%

-6.9 Payment of levy
+6.9 Payment of fee

-- (a) The levy payable by a self-insured employer is payable by the prescribed date in each financial year or as otherwise specified by WorkCover and must be paid electronically (eg, by way of direct debit) to WorkCover in accordance with WorkCover's instructions unless alternative payment arrangements have been agreed on as per (b) - (b) Alternative payment arrangements: - WorkCover may make alternative payment arrangements with self-insured employers. - (ii) A self-insured employer wishing to pay by alternative payment arrangements must contact the self-insured employer registration and levy officer of WorkCover. - (iii) WorkCover will not permit any alternative payment arrangement in order to provide the self-insured employer with a competitive or financial advantage from such an arrangement.
+- (a) The fee payable by a self-insured employer must be paid by a date as specified by WorkCover and must be paid electronically (eg, by way of direct debit) to WorkCover in accordance with WorkCover's instructions unless alternative payment arrangements have been agreed on as per (b) - (b) Alternative payment arrangements: - (i) WorkCover may make alternative payment arrangements with self-insured employers. - (ii) A self-insured employer wishing to pay by alternative payment arrangements must contact a senior information officer in the premium operations area at WorkCover - (iii) WorkCover will not permit any alternative payment arrangement in order to provide the self-insured employer with a competitive or financial advantage from such an arrangement.

-6.10 Initial payment
+6.10 Administration of fees